ragrawal4545/ragrawal4545.github.io/cs4641-midterm.md

 Most fires burned less than 400 hectares.
 This dataset includes two outlier fires (data points) that both burned more than 700 hectares.

-**(ii) Backward Elimination**
-We used Backward Elimination to select the best subsets of features in the linear regression model, as explained further in the Results section.
+**(ii) Backward Elimination:** We used Backward Elimination to select the best subsets of features in the linear regression model, as explained further in the Results section.

-**(iii) LassoCV Feature Selection**
-For the KNN model we used the LassoCV feature selection model which returned the 5 most prominent features as DC, X, Y, month, and day.
+**(iii) LassoCV Feature Selection:** For the KNN model we used the LassoCV feature selection model which returned the 5 most prominent features as DC, X, Y, month, and day.
 We then tried to predict the importance of these features by using the SelectKBest model to calculate the p-values for the features and then convert the p-values to scores by taking their negative log.
 Below you can see the graph of features and how their scores faired:

 {% include image.html url="\images\lasso_cv.png" description="Fig 1.
 Scores of each selected feature using LassoCV feature selection." %}

 **Train-test split:** We trained our model on 70% of the data points and tested it on 30% of the data points.

 **Model Experimentation:** We used 3 different models - linear regression, KNN, and neural net to predict the burned area from the aforementioned features that are described below:

 (i) Regression: Using R’s leaps package and Python’s scikit-learn package, we experimented with feature selection for the regression model using matplotlib visual analysis and R’s Backward Elimination best subset selection method.
 We trained three different linear regression models of different sets of features as well, (a) full features, (b) reduced features using visual analysis, and (c) reduced features using both visual analysis & binary rainfall values.

 (ii) K-NN Algorithm.

 (iii) Sequential Neural Network.
 For this midterm report, we arbitrarily chose a single type of network to train.

 **Model Assessment:** The regression metrics we used to validate the regression model were mean squared error (MSE), the R2 coefficient, and the adjusted R2 coefficient.
 The K-NN and Sequential NN models were judged using RMSE values.
 Additionally, sample user inputs were given to determine what would be the predicted value.